oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 dashboard
 ```
-The code above found in the [main/GPTChatbot.ipynb](https://github.com/tanishkumar02/oktanaut/blob/main/GPTChatbot.ipynb) file is a Python script for the chatbot "Oktanaut" that can answer questions about Okta and OAuth developer documentation.
+The code above found in the [main/GPTChatbot.ipynb](https://github.com/tanishkumar02/oktanaut/blob/main/GPTChatbot.ipynb) file is a script for a Python chatbot "Oktanaut" that can answer questions about Okta and OAuth developer documentation.
 The chatbot is built using the GPT-3.5 Turbo model from OpenAI and displayed in a web interface created with the Python panel library.

 Here's a step-by-step walkthrough of how the code works and how to use it:
+1. With a Google account, ensure you have access to [Colab](https://colab.google/); this will be the environment we will use to run the Python scripts.
-1. Library installation: The script begins with installing the required Python packages: [OpenAI](https://pypi.org/project/openai/), [Panel](https://panel.holoviz.org/getting_started/installation.html), and [LlamaIndex](https://pypi.org/project/llama-index/).
+2. Library installation: The script begins with installing the required Python packages: [OpenAI](https://pypi.org/project/openai/), [Panel](https://panel.holoviz.org/getting_started/installation.html), and [LlamaIndex](https://pypi.org/project/llama-index/).
 These packages work with the GPT-3.5 model, create the web interface, and manage the chatbot's conversation.

-2. Get an OpenAI API key by creating an account and following the [instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key).
+3. Get an OpenAI API key by creating an account and following the [instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key).
 Replace the API Key code snippet with your API Key.

 {% img blog/okta-documentation-chatbot/openai-api-key.jpeg alt:"openai-api-key" height:"400" %}{: .center-image }